 The analysis of indirect impacts first determines the AAFCUs associated with the forested and agricultural wetlands as defined above within the remainder of the study area under the No Action Alternative.
 This includes the incorporation of flood duration and frequency data provided by the USACE Vicksburg District Engineering and Construction Division.
-The estimated duration of flooding was derived using the Flood Event Simulation Model (FESM), (Reference to Johnson, Donald W., "Computational Flood Modeling and Visual Analysis" (2016).
-Theses and Dissertations.
-1135. https://scholarsjunction.msstate.edu/td/1135) which reports the following flood duration intervals within the two year floodplain: 0.0% of the year (no flooding), <2.5% of the year (corresponding to <9 days), 2.5- 5% (9-17 days), 5-7.5% (18-26 days), 7.5-10% (27-36 days), 10-12.5% (37-45 days), and

->12.5% (≥46 days).
-Additionally, the modeling generates data regarding forested wetlands and agricultural areas within the 3, 4 and 5-year floodplains, all of which experience flood durations for <2.5% of the growing season.
-All HGM calculations utilized the mid-point of each flood duration range, for example an estimated flood duration of 6.25% of the growing season was applied to all land cover classes within the 5-7.5% flood duration interval.
+The estimated duration of flooding was derived using the Flood Event Simulation Model (FESM) (Johnson, 2016), which reports the following flood duration intervals within the two year floodplain: 0.0% of the year (no flooding), <2.5% of the year (corresponding to <9 days), 2.5- 5% (9-17 days), 5-7.5% (18-26 days), 7.5-10% (27-36 days), 10-12.5% (37-45 days), and >12.5% (≥46 days).
+When flood duration intervals yielded a fraction of a day, the interval categories were rounded to the closest full day.
+For example, the <2.5% interval corresponds with exactly <9.125 days, which is reported here as <9 days.
+Additionally, the modeling generates data regarding forested wetlands and agricultural areas within the 3, 4 and 5-year floodplains, all of which experience flood durations for <2.5% of the year-round growing season.
+All HGM calculations utilized the mid-point of each flood duration range, for example an estimated flood duration of 6.25% of the year-round growing season was applied to all land cover classes within the 5-7.5% flood duration interval.
+Notably, the FESM model provides data on flood inundation, and does not directly account for soil saturation.
+However, the selected approach accounts for any impacts to wetlands associated with reductions in saturation by assuming that areas subject to as little as one day of inundation are wetlands despite the fact that 14 consecutive days of wetland hydrology are required to meet the Technical Standard for Wetland Hydrology as described in USACE (2005).
+Further, the proposed monitoring and adaptive management plan include the assessment of subsurface water levels.
+As a result, any unanticipated impacts to wetlands resulting from reduced saturation can be assessed and appropriately addressed using a data-driven approach in cooperation with all partner agencies.

 The estimated duration of flooding associated with each land cover type was determined under the No Action Alternative and both Alternative 2 and 3 in the proposed Water Management Plan.
 This allowed for analysis of changes in HGM FCI values and supported the calculation of indirect impacts to wetland functions.
 The AAFCUs are then generated for the No Action Alternative, Alternative 2, and Alternative 3, under which a subset of the wetlands will undergo shifts in the duration or frequency of flood water inundation and an associated change in wetland function.
 The difference between the AAFCUs under the No Action and the Action Alternatives represents the estimated indirect impacts of the project.

-2.6 Determining mitigation requirements
+2.6 DETERMINING MITIGATION REQUIREMENTS